-The best thing to do is plan enough days in-between each event to allow for some recovery.
-It can be a day of absolute silence getting a chiropractic adjustment, getting a massage or some lunch and shopping for yourself.
-No matter what self-care and recovery looks like for you, plan for it.
-This can be your way to get ready for the next round of holiday parties and festivities.
+The best thing to do is plan a recovery day after your events.
+It can be a day of absolute silence, getting a massage or sitting in your room all day.
+No matter what self-care and recovery look like for you, plan for it.
+This time alone can be your way to get ready for the next round of holiday parties and festivities.

-For those with a chronic illness during the holidays, it can be difficult to not partake in drinking alcohol or being peer-pressured into drinking.
-A solution that can help is to buy a sparkling cider, non-alcoholic beer and other options for those who cannot drink due to medication or illnesses.
-If you would like to have an alcoholic beverage, please consult with your doctor before partaking in a glass of Eggnog or wine.
+For those with a chronic illness during the holidays, it can be difficult not to drink alcohol or be peer pressured into drinking.
+However, drinking alcohol can worsen chronic conditions.
+A solution that can help is bringing your own sparkling cider, non-alcoholic beer and other options for those who cannot drink due to medication or illnesses.

 Schedule a chiropractic appointment

 Before or after your holiday parties, you should see a chiropractor.
 This professional can help relieve any pains from your chronic illness so you can enjoy the parties more happily.
 Or, if a party leaves you feeling anxious, a chiropractor can help you feel relaxed and boost your mood.
 Before scheduling your appointment, be sure to tell your chiropractor Omaha NE professional about your chronic condition so they can make adjustments.

 Are you looking for a chiropractor Omaha NE professional?